Makuna/NeoPixelBus/ReadMe.md

 Arduino NeoPixel library

 NOW SUPPORTS esp8266!
-I suggest you use the the NeoPixelAnimator branch for Esp8266 platofrm as it contains enhancements that just can't be supported on AVR platform.
+I suggest you use the the NeoPixelAnimator branch for Esp8266 platform as it contains enhancements that just can't be supported on AVR platform.
 Includig HslColor object and an enhanced animator manager.

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Makuna/NeoPixelBus?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)